 - Step 2: Install your tracking code onto your web portal

-The next crucial step will show you how to add Google Analytics for eCommerce tracking code to each landing page on your website.
+The next crucial step will show you how to add Google Analytics tracking code to each landing page on your website.

 Once you have your account set up and received your tracking ID, you will have to install that tracking ID on your eCommerce portal (i.e. each landing page).
 This will help Google Analytics track essential data and collate it in a report for you to understand and take the required action.